HSF/harvester/README.md

 $ source etc/sysconfig/panda_harvester
 ```
 All log files are available in the logdir which is defined in etc/panda/panda_common.cfg.
-The filename is panda-[ClassName].log where ClassName is a plugin or agent class name.
+The filename is panda-*ClassName*.log where *ClassName* is a plug-in or agent class name.

 #### Unit tests
 * Testing the local database and connection to PanDA